On April 4, many eyes will be on Memphis, Tennessee, remembering what happened there 50 years ago,

 This statue was the target of vigorous protests by local black activists.
-They pointed out that Forrest’s war record included involvement in a wanton massacre of black Union troops at Fort Pillow, Tennessee, and before that, he had built a fortune running the biggest slavetrading operation in his region.
-Then when the official war ended he was a key figure in founding the first Ku Klux Kla’s terrorist campaigns.
+They pointed out that Forrest’s war record included involvement in a wanton massacre of Black Union troops at Fort Pillow, Tennessee, and before that, he had built a fortune running the biggest slavetrading operation in his region.
+Then when the official war ended he was a key figure in founding the first Ku Klux Klan’s terrorist campaigns.

 But the protests failed to stop the monument’s installation, and all I could do was shake my fist at his brooding brass visage.
 (He was unmoved.)

 But I did find some consolation in one the place’s major ironies, that among its most “illustrious” rebel residents is Confederate General, reputed Alabama Klan leader, and U. S. Senator Edmund Pettus.
-Despite this record, Pettus has become a posthumous Civil Rights “hero,” by having his name attached to the famous nearby bridge which figured so centrally in the voting rights struggle of fifty-three years past.
+Despite this record, Pettus has become a posthumous Civil Rights “hero,” by having his name attached to the famous nearby bridge which figured so centrally in the voting rights struggle of fifty-plus years past.